trentm/minimalist-python-module/README.txt

 Allows nicer 3rd-party usage via 'svn:externals' -- historically when I was using Subversion more.
-Allows one to put the "lib" dir on PYTHONPATH and not have the "setup.py" and other supportive ".py" files unintentional get on the import path.
+Allows one to put the "lib" dir on PYTHONPATH and not have the "setup.py" and other supportive ".py" files unintentionally get on the import path.
 Separates the important code from the chaf.

 # I want to use "README.md" for Markdown rendering on github.com